asahaccn/Day2Day/README.md

 ##Repository to store devops scripts used in day to day operations##

 Script 1:
-Lust AWS resources through aws cli  using jq parser
+List AWS resources through aws cli and parse using jq parser

 To install jq on linux sudo apt-get install jq
 To install jq on mac: Use homebrew brew install jq